rsyslog/rsyslog/source/configuration/modules/ommail.rst

 users.
 As such, it is assumed that mails will only be sent in an extremely limited number of cases.

-Please note that ommail is especially well-suited to work in tandem with :doc:`imfile <imfile>` to watch files for the occurence of specific things to be alerted on.
-So its scope is far broader than forwarding syslog messages to mail recipients.

 Ommail uses up to two templates, one for the mail body and optionally one for the subject line.
 Note that the subject line can also be set to a constant text.